 We continued to make significant R&D investments focused on leading-edge deposition, etch, clean, and other semiconductor manufacturing processes.
+The increase in R&D expense during fiscal year 2023 compared to fiscal year 2022 was primarily driven by

 The increase in R&D expense during fiscal year 2022 compared to fiscal year 2021 was mainly driven by an increase of \$89 million in employee-related costs due in part to increased headcount and \$43 million in spending for supplies, partially offset by a decrease of \$44 million in deferred compensation plan-related costs.

-The increase in R&D expense during fiscal year 2021 compared to fiscal year 2020 was mainly driven by an increase of \$137 million in employee-related costs due in part to increased headcount, \$49 million in outside service costs, \$32 million in deferred compensation plan-related costs, and \$27 million in spending for supplies